SIM Scenario Exchange FAQs

 Do all submissions to the Exchange get accepted?

-No. Submissions are screened by SIM-one to ensure they meet a certain quality standard before they are accepted.
+No. Submissions are screened by Simulation Canada to ensure they meet a certain quality standard before they are accepted.
 Generally, resources must be well written, clear, and must have undergone implementation and evaluation.

 - Scenarios must: have well-defined learning objectives; reflect up-to-date clinical evidence and best practices; have a scenario description, role descriptions, facilitation instructions, and briefing and debriefing notes consistent with the learning objectives; contain enough information that someone else can re-create the scenario; and have been used with learners and evaluated.

 - Scenario development tools must have been used to develop a number of scenarios, providing evidence for its utility as a template or guide.

 - Assessment tools must include evidence for their validity and reliability for measuring participant performance or scenario quality.

 Our goal is to accept as many resources as possible while maintaining a dependable standard of quality.
 If your submission is not immediately accepted we will try to provide constructive feedback to you.

 No. It is up to the contributor whether a resource undergoes formal peer review.